Process management

 The Name and Description provide important context to your AI Agent about when it should trigger the Process.
 For the description, write it as if you’re explaining to a human agent the situations in which the Process is appropriate to use.

-3. If required, you can restrict Ada articles to certain users, based on information your AI Agent collects about your users and saves in variables.
+3. If required, you can restrict Ada articles to certain users, based on information your AI Agent collects about your users and saves in Variables.

 You can only use variables your AI Agent can collect through your browser, or that you collect in a block and allow to be available outside of the structured content the block is in.
 You can’t use variables your AI Agent collects using Actions.

-• To make the Processavailable to all users, select Everyone.
+• To make the Process available to all users, select Everyone.

 • To restrict the Process to certain users, select Based on the following rules.
 A section expands where you can enter the logic your AI Agent will use to decide whether to serve the Processes.